VentanaIoT/vive-diy-position-sensor/readme.md

 We can add different wireless technologies to our Teensy to achieve this including Bluetooth, Wi-Fi, or one of the IoT specific standards like ZigBee or Z-Wave

+##Update 4/18
+### Finding Position Data
+The biggest part of this sprint was finally getting position data from our sensor.
+There is an example of this happening at files/IMG_0130.MOV.mov.
+This is the biggest step of the project as it involved understanding and being able to recreate the rotation matricies that a Vive uses calibrate the system.

+### Adding bluetooth for wireless communication to the HoloHub (Raspberry Pi server)
+As part of the goal for the project we need to wirelessly transmit data from the Teensy to the HoloHub server.
+This involved adding a bluetooth module to the Teensy as well as changing the serial port to go directly to bluetooth instead of the USB connection.

+### Adding HoloLens compatability to the circuit
+In earlier tests we didn't use the HoloLens in the setup to create a consistent environment.
+In this sprint we added a hardware low-pass filter to the circuit to ignore the super-high frequency IR blasts that the HoloLens uses to map a room.

+### Next challenges
+Adding an interface on the HoloHub to accept in real time the position data and then send it to the Hololens.